rickyzhangca/CISC-327/a2/detailed_test_plan.md

 ### Integration Testing

 Pull requests from `dev-[feature]` to `dev` and `dev` to `master` branch trigger integration testing on Github Actions.
 There must be no errors in order to proceed to merge.
-It will perform all test cases identified to verify that all units works as intended in specifications and they can be integrated to work as a whole.
+It will perform all test cases to verify that all units works as intended in specifications and they can be integrated to work as a whole.

 The estimate time cost of unit testing per pull request is around 0.5 to 3 minutes.